Mail.com: Alias email addresses

-Premium Service

-For a fee, mail.com offers an upgrade to a Premium service which provides users with various add-on features.
-This package includes ad-free inbox, telephone support, POP3 and IMAP integration, automatic email forwarding to another email address, read receipt, inbox personalization, scheduled sending and email recall, and additional cloud storage.

 History

 mail.com was originally formed in 1995 as Vanity Mail Services (corporate name Globecomm Inc.), by Gerald Gorman, an investment banker at Donaldson, Lufkin & Jenrette, and Gary Millin, a Harvard Business School student at the time.

-They spent a majority of Gorman's wealth to register and promote a total of 544 domains, and later began to buy domain names from other companies.
+They spent a majority of Gorman's wealth to register and promote domains, and later began to buy domain names from other companies.
 At one time the company owned more than 1,200 domains on speculation, including world.com, usa.com, india.com, europe.com, asia.com, doctor.com, scientist.com, and lawyer.com.
 To raise money to pay the yearly domain registration fees, they offered vanity domain email services to the public from the domains they owned under the brand name iName, and later began hosting mail services on behalf of the owners of other domains, and for Internet service providers.
 The speculation was often successful.
 In 1999 the company sold kosher.com, london.com, and england.com for $2 million.

 By 1999 the company had raised venture financing from Primus Capital Funds and Sycamore Ventures, and changed its name to mail.com.
 It conducted an initial public offering in June 1999.
 By 2000 it was supporting 14.6 million email accounts, mostly for free, and remained unprofitable.
 It sold the mail.com domain and consumer email services division to Net2Phone, changed its name to Easylink, and changed its business operations to focus on managed file transfer services in April 2001, after acquiring Swift Telecommunications, which in turn had spun off the "Easylink" business unit from AT&T.

 In 2002, AltaVista quit the email service business they had served together with Mail.com under its i-name branding.
 Addresses using "AltaVista" domains were eventually closed; other email domains once offered by AltaVista remain operational through Mail.com.